studiolampblack/typographical-hugo/README.md

 [![Build Status](https://travis-ci.com/theramiyer/typographical-hugo.svg?branch=master)](https://travis-ci.com/theramiyer/typographical-hugo)

-This is a port of the [Tale theme for Jekyll](https://github.com/theramiyer/typographical) to Hugo.
-Tale is a minimal Jekyll theme curated for storytellers.
-Checkout the demo [here](https://theramiyer.github.io/typographical/).
-I did not design this theme; I only ported it from Jekyll to Hugo.
+This is a port of the [Tale theme for Jekyll](https://github.com/theramiyer/typographical) to Hugo based on [Tale theme for Hugo](https://github.com/EmielH/tale-hugo).
+Typographical is a typography-focused theme, based on Tale, which is a minimal Jekyll theme curated for storytellers.
+Checkout the demo of Tale [here](https://chesterhow.github.io/tale/), and a demo of Typographical [here](https://blog.ramiyer.me).

 ![Tale screenshot](https://raw.githubusercontent.com/theramiyer/typographical-hugo/master/images/screenshot.png)